wyzcodes/STP/w5 Institutionalism class materials.md

 Covid19 - individual level.
 diffusion of policy at a national level,
 Research question in particular policy field, international influence would be too naive.
 Almost impossible solely embedded in a particular context

+### Rogers(1962)
+* Why tech innovations and new ideas can be spread beyond national boundary
+* ERP system, info systems..
+* Individual lvl - Digital technology as a general purpose technology ,일반목적기술
+* Macro level - drone.
+	* The acceptance and diffusion of the innovative smar phone use
+* Diffusion of SYSTEM
+* national innovation system, has been diffused to other countries,

+International policy diffusion occurs when governemtn policy deciion in a given country are systematically conditioned by prior policy choices made in other countries.

+project level - diffused to other contries.

+Politics ex) democracy , access to info  value-laden policies

+Early notion to diffusion - policy politics polity

+Institutional theory comes in - why different field of international policies

+why different actor adop t similar structuers over agency, when there is de-institutionalization happen, when static view cann ot be explicit.
+- static view, structure,

+Geographical approcimatic, ex) policies are from japan . legal setting,,, diffusionist perspective underestimate the de-institutionalization .